E3SM-Project/ekea/docs/source/intro.rst

 Getting-started
 ===============

+Ekea is a kernel extraction and analysis tool customized for the Energy Exascale Earth System Model (E3SM).

 To use ekea, ekea should be installed on the system where E3SM case directory and E3SM source files exist.

 -------------